Lines and Spaces Music Theory Game Starfish Staff

 • 2 Starfish Bounce cards

-• “I Crossed the Reef!” success poster
+• Starfish Staff success poster

 You will get the digital file to print and laminate (optional) for your music studio in both letter size (US) and A4 size (international).